PM Urges Cabinet Members To Keep Contributing Towards Economic Stability, Prosperity - UrduPoint

 Minister for Power Awais Ahmed Leghari briefed the meeting about the comprehensive reforms, saying that these efforts had resulted in reduction of Rs151 billion industrial cross subsidy.
 Till February 25, price of per unit had been reduced to Rs4.96 benefitting the consumers and industry alike.

-Besides, performance of 104 IPPS was evaluated after which agreements with 14 were reviewed, 5 inefficient IPPs were terminated and agreements for eight bagasse plants had been reached, he added.
+Besides, performance of 104 IPPS was evaluated after which agreements with 14 were reviewed, five inefficient IPPs were terminated and agreements for eight bagasse plants had been reached, he added.

 These steps resulted in 1,333 billion lifetime savings, he added.

-The minister further said that from Bijli Sahulat Package, industries and the consumers were taking maximum benefits, besides a plan was devised to get rid from the circular debt.
+The minister further said that from Bijli Sahulat Package, industries and the consumers were taking maximum benefits, besides a plan was devised to get rid of the circular debt.

 He also highlighted the progress on solarization of tubewells in Balochistan province, adding that out of 27,000 tube wells, 4,000 had been converted to solar thus the project would save about Rs100 million losses to power sector in the province.